gizzi-rh/init-wait-demo/README.md

 # Description

-This is a simple demo to show a workload app container can be created after a dependency pod is ready.
+This is a simple demo to show how a workload app container can be created after a dependency pod is ready.
 The demo covers the particular case where the dependency is not a very strict dependency.
 Therefore, there is a timeout and if it expires then the workload container is created even if the dependency pod is not ready yet.

 The demo is implemented in three ways:
 - Helm Chart
 - List object that defines: namespace, daemonset, deployment, configmap, service account, role binding
 - Openshift template object defining the same resources as List object

+**Note:** The demo has been developed for an OCP cluster with 3 worker nodes

 # Helm Chart